 “I joined the Governing Board as a parent governor when my children attended the school 12 years ago.
 Since I have been a Governor, the Board has steered the school through many interesting changes including starting up the Children’s Centre and federating two schools.
 As a result of being on the Board and attending governor training sessions I have developed my personal skills and knowledge which I have found useful both for the Board and in my wider life.”

-Michelle McCann - Co-opted Governor, Finance
+Michelle McCann - Co-opted Governor, Chair, Health and Safety

 “I have been a Co-Opted member the Governing Board since February 2016.
 When I heard the Nursery were looking for Governors I wanted to get involved as I believe that providing the right environment for children at Nursery level is a huge help in preparing them for primary education and sets them on the right path for their life beyond.
 It is an honour to be able to be part of that journey.”

 School Governors meet for a Full Governing Board Meeting at least 6 times a year.
 These meetings are usually held in the evening virtually or at Selhurst (Dagnall Park) or Crosfield (Elborough Road).
 Governors discuss school budgets, buildings and health & safety issues as well as the children, staffing, teaching & learning, safeguarding and the Early Years Foundation Stage curriculum.